FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Open-Vocabulary Object Detection Experimental Details

 \xie{In our experiments, we adopt LLMDet as the base open-vocabulary object detection model.
 Its output consists of bounding boxes, each associated with a predicted category and a confidence score.
 To improve category accuracy, we recalibrate these predictions using vision-language alignment models, such as FG-CLIP 2, without modifying LLMDet’s parameters.}

 \xie{For each detected bounding box, we extract its visual feature by applying RoI-Align on the dense ViT feature map produced by FG-CLIP 2.
 We also encode all candidate category names into text embeddings using the same model.
 We then compute the cosine similarity between the region’s visual feature and each category’s text embedding, followed by Softmax normalization to obtain a category-wise alignment similarity distribution.
-To produce the final prediction, we combine LLMDet’s original confidence score with FG-CLIP 2’s normalized similarity score through a weighted multiplicative fusion.
+To produce the final prediction, we combine LLMDet’s original confidence score with FG-CLIP 2’s normalized similarity score via geometric averaging.
 The resulting fused score reflects both the detector’s localization confidence and the alignment model’s semantic relevance.
 We then select the category with the highest fused score as the final predicted class, and assign the corresponding fused value as the final confidence output.}

 \xie{This approach leverages FG-CLIP 2’s fine-grained understanding to recalibrate LLMDet’s predictions across the entire category space.
 It ensures that categories with strong semantic alignment but initially low detection scores can still be correctly selected if their fused confidence is highest.
 This global recalibration significantly improves performance on novel categories, while maintaining compatibility with the original detector’s structure.}